akashveera/jenkins-k8s-terraform/README.md

 2. Make the following changes before running the Terraform commands:
    - Update the key_name in the server.tf file to your EC2 key pair name.
-   - Update the region in the server.tf file to your preferred region.
    - Update the IP address in the security.tf file to access the Jenkins server via SSH and browser.
+Note: use your laptop public IP address.
-   - Update the instance_type in the server.tf file to your preferred instance type.
+   - Update the instance_type in the terraform.tfvars file to your preferred instance type.
+   - Update the s3 bucket name that you created earlier in the backend.tf file.

 3. Run the Terraform commands to deploy the Jenkins server in AWS:
     ```sh